breno-madruga/dib-covid-dataset/README.md

 ## Steps for generating the dataset

 For the execution of the following steps, I will consider that you already cloned/downloaded this repository, as well as the steps will be executed via shell/prompt within the folder of this repository.
+In addition, an essential prerequisite is that DVC is already installed on your machine.

-For reusing the raw data that I already collected, you can do the following steps:
+For reusing the raw data that I already collected and the pipeline created, you can do the following steps:

+1. Configure the remote to use the read-only service account.
+Execute the following commands:
+    ```
+    dvc remote modify dib_remote --local gdrive_use_service_account true
+    dvc remote modify dib_remote --local gdrive_service_account_json_file_path credentials_read_only.json
+    ```
-1. Download the raw data from the remote data repository.
+2. Download the raw data from the remote data repository.
 Execute the following command:
     ```
     dvc pull
     ```
+    **Warning:** Some warnings will be showed when the ***dvc pull*** command is executed.
+Ignore them because they refer to the intermediate files used by our pipeline.
+Just check that the *arXiv*, *bioRxiv*, *PubMed* and *Scopus* raw files were downloaded correctly and located in the ***data/raw*** folder.

-2. Execute the preprocessing pipeline.
+3. Execute the preprocessing pipeline.
 So, you can execute the following command:
     ```
     dvc repro
     ```